-In this post we learn how to build a simple yet accurate timer circuit using the IC 4060 and some ordinary passive components.
+In this post I have explained how to build a simple yet accurate timer circuit using the IC 4060 and some ordinary passive components.

 Main Advantage of using IC 4060 as the Timer IC